mountanalytics/sankey-plot-lineages/README.md

 #### Nodes Data

-The nodes data is contained in one dataset, it contains all the information regarding the nodes of the lineages
+The nodes data path references one dataset, it contains all the information regarding the nodes of the Sankey graph.
+These datasets represent the flow on the table-level.
+The nodes data contains the following columns:

 - **`LABEL_NODE`**:
   - **Description**: The name of the node within the data model.